 Sometimes, especially when we’re stressed and our tank is on empty, it’s easy to approach kids with our needs instead of a full heart.

-We demand the good behavior that “fills our tank” instead of filling them with our love.
+We demand the good behaviour that “fills our tank” instead of filling them with our love.
 (I certainly remember doing that!)
 It can look like paper-thin tolerance or hair-trigger frustration as our expectations aren’t met.
 Here’s an example:

 - perfect obedience.